Skip to content

-How to dynamically set SSL certificate for Nginx web server for staging/testing environment
+Dynamic SSL certificate for Nginx web server

-If you are configuring CI/CD, there is a high chance that you want to dynamically set certificates for different subdomains on testing or staging server.
+If you are configuring CI/CD, there is a high chance that you want to dynamically set certificates for different subdomains on staging server.
 This is pretty straightforward process and requires little setup to work properly.

 Prerequisites